QuantGov/documentation/docs/tutorial/prerequisites.markdown

 familiarize yourself with how it works before completing the rest of this tutorial.
 In particular, before moving on you should feel comfortable with:

--   Navigating to different folders
+-   Navigating to different folders.
--   Moving, copying and deleting files
+-   Moving, copying and deleting files.
--   Running commands with arguments
+-   Running commands with arguments.

 ## A Text Editor